Chelation therapy: Use in alternative medicine

 In alternative medicine, some practitioners claim chelation therapy can treat a variety of ailments, including heart disease and autism.

-The use of chelation therapy by alternative medicine practitioners for behavioral and other disorders is considered pseudoscientific; there is no proof that it is effective.
+There has been scientific evidence that chelation therapy for heart disease is modestly successful.
+However, there is no proof that chelation therapy is effective for behavioral disorders such as autism.
 Chelation therapy prior to heavy metal testing can artificially raise urinary heavy metal concentrations ("provoked" urine testing) and lead to inappropriate and unnecessary treatment.
 The American College of Medical Toxicology and the American Academy of Clinical Toxicology warn the public that chelating drugs used in chelation therapy may have serious side effects, including liver and kidney damage, blood pressure changes, allergies and in some cases even death of the patient.